by Dr. Irv Bromberg, University of Toronto, Canada

 where all angles are in degrees.

 From the chart, note that the horizon solar parallactic angle has minimal seasonal variations at tropical latitudes and relatively small variations at temperate latitudes.
-At polar latitudes the chart shows an angle of 0° for solar declinations that have no sunrise or no sunset.
+At polar latitudes the chart shows an angle of 0° for solar declinations that have no sunrise and no sunset.

 Definitions: